JJChiDguez/sqale-csidh-velusqrt/README.md

-# The SQALE of CSIDH: Square-root velu Quantum-resistant isogeny Action with Low-weight Exponents
+# The SQALE of CSIDH: Square-root velu Quantum-resistant isogeny Action with Low Exponents

-This repository ilustrates the practical implications of the quantum security analysis of [**The SQALE of CSIDH: Square-root velu Quantum-resistant isogeny Action with Low-weight Exponents**](), which are based on and detailed study of the Kuperberg's algorithm.
+This repository ilustrates the practical implications of the quantum security analysis of [**The SQALE of CSIDH: Square-root velu Quantum-resistant isogeny Action with Low Exponents**](#), which are based on and detailed study of the Kuperberg's algorithm.

 ## Description of the C-code implementation